 The premises, facilities and equipment are suitable for the provision of the service.
 The location, design and size of the premises are as described in the statement of purpose (SoP).
 The service provider has invested in ongoing renovations and updating of the environment.
 We walked around the environment and found it was clean, safe and comfortable.
-Rooms are a good size and comfortable.
+Redecoration of communal areas and people's individual rooms make the environment much more homely and welcoming.
 Bedrooms are individualised to people's tastes and contain photos, decorations, and keepsakes, which promote a feeling of belonging.
 There are sufficient toilet and bathing facilities available.
+Adapted bathrooms improve people's accessibility.
+Communal lounges provide people with alternative rooms to spend their time.
+Patio areas provides people the opportunity to sit out in warmer weather.

 The service has systems in place to identify and mitigate risks to health and safety.
 People live in a safe environment, with safety checks and maintenance of equipment being conducted on a regular basis.
 Records demonstrate routine completion of utilities testing.
-Fire safety tests are completed regularly.
+Recent gaps in fire alarm tests were noted and action was taken immediately by the manager.
+Fire drills and checks on fire safety equipment are completed.
 Personal emergency evacuation plans are in place and provide guidance on how people can be safely evacuated in the event of an emergency.
 Substances hazardous to health are stored safely.
 Daily cleaning and laundry duties are being maintained.